susanta96/susanta96/README.md

 **susanta96/susanta96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - 🔭 I’m currently working on a npm package [json2scss-map](https://www.npmjs.com/package/json2scss-map)
-- 🌱 I’m currently learning Vue JS
+- 🌱 I’m currently learning TypeScript.
 - 👯 I’m looking to collaborate on any packages or open source project.
 - 💬 Ask me about any tech related stuff.
 - 📫 How to reach me: [@susantaChak](https://twitter.com/susantaChak) [@susanta96](https://www.linkedin.com/in/susanta96/)